MaliParag/CodeReviewGuidelines/guidelines.md

 #### Add a programming language expert
 Make sure at least one reviewer in the list of reviewers is programming language expert.
 If not, find out who can help and include them as a reviewer.

+#### Indicate if reviewer is a required reviewer or an optional reviewer
+While adding reviewers, make sure you indicate who is required and who is not-required to review the changes.

 ### Enforcement
 The team lead or project manager is responsible for establishing and communicating code review policies with the team.
 Reviewers should add additional reviewers as they may see fit.
 Author is responsible for getting code reviewed by all required reviewers.

 ### Exceptions
 While code review is an important process to ensure the quality of the codebase, there may be certain situations where getting code reviewed may not be necessary or feasible.
 If the changes being made are very minor, such as fixing a typo or adjusting formatting, it may not be necessary to have the code reviewed.
 Sometimes time sensitive changes like build fixes over weekends could be self-approved, even though it is not ideal.

+# Publishing the code changes

+## Mark code changes as "draft" if they are in progress
+If changes are still in progress, but you want early feedback on the design, make sure you mark the changes with prefix like draft or WIP (work in progress).

+## Publish changes only after you thorough validation
+After thorough validation is done, publish the code changes.

 # Review